ocaml-multicore/reagents/README.md

 - _Expressiveness_.
 Reagents provide building blocks for various multithreading
-  patterns: communicating by sharing memory and message passing, active and passive invocation of operations, conjunction (pair), and disjunction (choice) of operations.
+  patterns: communicating by sharing memory and message passing, active and passive invocation of operations, conjunction (pair) and disjunction (choice) of operations.

 - _Fine-grained multithreading_.
 Low-level synchronisation primitives tend to
   perform and scale better than high-level ones.
-Reagents use fine-grained multithreading internally and expose them for expert users.
+Reagents use fine-grained multithreading internally and expose it for expert users.

 - _Efficient retrying_.
 Reagents parametrise over the scheduler to suspend and resume fibers as the conditions for their progress are met or not.
 This makes